eric-rizzi/teaching/_course_specifics/hs_cs.md

 ![Green Screen Bear]({{ site.baseurl }}/assets/bear_green.jpg)

-This final programming unit uses bitmap manipulation (e.g., converting an image to black and white, combining two images) to given students additional practice with creating and using loops.
-In addition, it reinforces the concepts of data on the file system being a simple set of 1's and 0's that can be manipulated.
-The unit is particularly nice because it scales to the wide variety of skill sets seen in a gen-ed class with a large number of "stretch problems" for even the most motivated student.
+This final programming unit has students create bitmap transformations (e.g., converting an image to black and white, combining two images) to give students additional practice with loops, conditionals, and functions.
+In addition, it reinforces the concepts of data on the file system being a set of 1's and 0's that can be manipulated.
+The unit is particularly nice because it scales to the wide variety of skill sets seen in a gen-ed class with a large number of "stretch problems" for even the most motivated/advanced students.

 ##### Keywords

-Programming, Python, Pixels, RGB, Photo Editing, Photo Shop
+Programming, Python, Pixels, RGB, Photo Editing, PhotoShop

 #### Data Storage and Transmission